emojicode/emojicode.github.io/src/reference/extensions.md

 # Extensions

 Extensions allow you to extend an existing class.
-You can use all code you could use in the class’s body.
+You can do everything in an extension you could do in a class definition body.

 ## Extending